 All Middle School students sing, play the recorder and study selected aspects of music in general music classes.
 Additionally, students participate in chorus, which practices by grade every week.
 Instrumental students may choose to be in the band.
 All Middle School students perform both in school and within the larger community.

-Seventh graders build upon the music skills begun in the lower grades as part of the whole-grade creative arts foundations course.
+Seventh graders take a trimester course in general music.
 Eighth and ninth graders employ their musical foundations in a trimester-based arts electives program, which may include courses such as Guitar, Music Technology, Songwriting, Rock Band and Drum Ensemble.
-Upper School students may also play in the orchestra and jazz band, which meet weekly.
+Upper School students may also choose to play in the concert band which meets weekly.